 Since there is more to this topic than a simple, one-sentence definition, this blog is going to tell you more about pigment ink printers, how they are used, and who uses them.
 We will spare you a history lesson on ink and leave that up to the folks at Wikipedia.

 Pigment and Dye-based inks are both part of the aqueous family of printers.
-Aqueous simply means water based.
+Aqueous simply means water-based.
 These types of inks differ from solvent, latex, and UV style prints, they use different printers and different media.
-Each have their own unique strengths and weaknesses.
+Each has its own unique strengths and weaknesses.
 One should also be mindful of the desired type of printing to be done.
 For example, a print shop that does vehicle wraps needs the right kind of printer, ink, and media combination or it could be a costly mistake.

 No matter what industry you are in, be sure to consider the type of printing you will be doing before purchasing a printer.
 If you aren’t sure which type of printer is best for you, please check out our printer selection tools to see which type of printer best suits your needs and budget.

-Canon’s Lucia ink formulation has overcome the limitations of pigment technology and is able to produce high end images for professionals with exacting standards.
-There are multiple versions of the Lucia ink: EX, PRO, and TD, and each are carefully designed to exceed the user’s expectations.
+Canon’s Lucia ink formulation has overcome the limitations of pigment technology and is able to produce high-end images for professionals with exacting standards.
+There are multiple versions of the Lucia ink: EX, PRO, and TD, and each is carefully designed to exceed the user’s expectations.